Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Yarkovsky drift rates

 \section{Yarkovsky drift rates}

 We measured semi-major axis drift rates and calculated Yarkovsky efficiency values for 159 NEAs, shown in Table~\ref{tbl:data} and ordered by object number.
 We present drift rates derived from optical measurements, as well as optical plus radar astrometry.
-An online, machine-readable file containing the data in this table can be found at \url{http://escholarship.org/uc/item/0pj991hd}.
+A machine-readable file containing the data in this table can be found at \href{http://escholarship.org/uc/item/0pj991hd}{http://escholarship.org/uc/item/0pj991hd}.

 \startlongtable